evilflora/WarframeSentinel/readme.md

  - Add swipe

 ## Currently used
-- "Events": In "Alerts"
+- "Events": In "Events"
-- "Alerts": In "Alerts" - Sometimes with "Goft of the Lotus"
+- "Alerts": In "Events" - Sometimes with "Goft of the Lotus"
 - "SeasonInfo": In "Nightwave"
 - "Sorties": In "Sorties"
 - "ActiveMissions": In "Fissures"